pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/tidb-operator.md

 > **Note:**
 >
-> + Although TiDB Operator can use network volume to persist TiDB data, this process could be very slow due to the redundant replication.
-It is highly recommended to set up [local volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) for better performance.
+> - Although TiDB Operator can use network volume to persist TiDB data, this can affect performance a lot because TiDB stores multiple replicas itself.
+So it is highly recommended to set up [local volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) for better performance.
 >
-> + Network volumes in a multi-availability zone setup require Kubernetes v1.12 or higher version.
+> - Network volumes in a multi-availability zone setup require Kubernetes v1.12 or higher version.
 It is recommended to use networked volumes to store backup data in `tidb-bakup` chart.

 ## Deploy Kubernetes cluster

 TiDB Operator runs in Kubernetes cluster.
 You can refer to [the document of how to set up Kubernetes](https://kubernetes.io/docs/setup/) to set up a Kubernetes cluster.
-Make sure that the Kubernetes version is v1.10 or higher.
-If you are using AWS, GKE or local machine, here are quick-start tutorials:
+Make sure that the Kubernetes version is v1.12 or higher.
+If you are using AWS, GKE or local machines, here are quick-start tutorials:

 * [Local DinD tutorial](/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-dind.md)
 * [Google GKE tutorial](/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-gke.md)